"Aspects of Symmetry"

 Applying to TASI

-All forms and letters werere due by March 1, 2022.
+All forms and letters are due by March 1, 2023.

-The TASI 2022 wiki is now available.
+The TASI 2023 wiki will be available in May 2023.
 Please check the wiki often for updates as the month of June progresses.

 As per the laws of the State of Colorado and the policies of the University of Colorado Boulder, all registrants should hereby be aware that some portion of the registration fee will be used to purchase alcoholic beverages.

 TASI is supported by the University of Colorado, Boulder and The National Science Foundation.